Ganesh (actor): 2006–2008: Success and stardom

 In 2006, director M. D. Sridhar approached Ganesh to play the lead role in his film Chellata and he signed the project.
 Featuring alongside Rekha Vedavyas, Ganesh's performance was well received, and the film was a box office success despite getting mixed reviews.
 Soon after, director Preetham Gubbi approached him and outlined the story of his next script titled Mungaru Male, which had rain as a backdrop and to be directed by Yogaraj Bhat.
 He was actively involved throughout the script development process and became curious to act in the movie.
 He also helped director Bhat to meet the producer, E. Krishnappa.
 Since Krishnappa knew Ganesh (both hails from Adakamaranahalli, Nelamangala), he agreed to finance the film.
 Actress Pooja Gandhi was roped in to play the female lead and the film was mainly shot during the rainy season in places like Madikeri, Sakaleshpura, Jog Falls and Gadag.
 The film was released on 29 December 2006 and was critically acclaimed particularly drawing praises for Ganesh's performance as Preetham.
 The film went on to become one of the highest grossers ever in the history of Kannada cinema and achieved cult status.
 The film became the first ever Kannada film to be screened in multiplexes for a year.
 The film established the careers of Ganesh, Bhat, Gubbi, Gandhi, the cinematographer S. Krishna, the music composer Mano Murthy, the lyricist Jayanth Kaikini and the playback singer Sonu Nigam in Kannada cinema.
-Indicine.com's critic described Ganesh as the "life and soul of the movie".
-Ganesh was nominated at the Filmfare Awards for the Best Actor.
+Ganesh earned the title "Golden Star" after the film's success and was nominated at the Filmfare Awards for the Best Actor.

 In 2007, Ganesh collaborated again with M. D. Sridhar and Pooja Gandhi in Krishna, which became sensational hit at the box office, completing 100-days in main centres of Karnataka.
 He further starred in Hudugaata, the Indian adaptation of the American film It Happened One Night (1934) costarring Rekha Vedavyas.
 The film met with critical reviews and achieved moderate success at the box office.
 The third project of the year, Cheluvina Chittara, a remake of Tamil film Kaadhal, marked the first association of Ganesh with director S. Narayan and costarred Amoolya.
 The film had a successful run at the box office and was one of the highest grossers of the year.
-Ganesh earned the title "Golden Star" after having starred in this film.
 He also won the Udaya Film Award for Best Actor.